 4. Video Tutorials of Common Processes

 The usage of the portal will be stimulated by varying the use of tutorials about forms and steps.
 There should be still process description in a PowerPoint, but video tutorials will support employees also to navigating HR transactions and reduce the number of “help” emails to HR.

-Design the HR portal/intranet in such a way employee can vote for polls, discuss topics in a forum and/or like the blogs and internal communication.
-Ensure in the back-end data is gathered on the amount of users visiting a page and/or downloading documentation.
+Design the HR portal/intranet in such a way employee can vote in polls, discuss topics in a forum and/or like the blogs and internal communication.
+Ensure the back-end data is gathered on the amount of users visiting a page and/or downloading documentation.

 Small reminders, cartoons, articles, videos and other resources supporting employees in health, fitness, diet and stress management would be greatly appreciated by users.